Sarah Burgess (playwright)

-Sarah Burgess is an American playwright and screenwriter whose works include Dry Powder and Kings and the American anthology true crime television series American Crime Story.
+Sarah Burgess is an American playwright and screenwriter whose works include Dry Powder, Kings, and the anthology true crime television series American Crime Story.

 Career

 Theater

-Burgess took part in Ars Nova’s Play Group, where she wrote Dry Powder and presented it in a reading.
-Oskar Eustis, Artistic Director of The Public Theater in New York, discovered the play soon after.
-“For me it happens once a decade,” Eustis explained. “‘But I read her play and immediately said, ‘We’re producing this.’”
+Burgess took part in Ars Nova's Play Group, where she wrote Dry Powder and presented it in a reading.
+Oskar Eustis, artistic director of The Public Theater in New York, discovered the play soon after.
+"For me it happens once a decade," Eustis explained. "'But I read her play and immediately said, 'We're producing this.'"

 Dry Powder is a comedy-drama principally concerned with the world of private equity, viewed through the microcosm of a firm’s competing attempts to confront the fallout from a public relations crisis.
 Burgess was drawn to the topic after working as a tutor for students preparing to take graduate school admissions tests, many of whom worked at investment firms like Goldman Sachs.
 “I was fascinated by the culture of the place," she said in an interview with The Washington Post, explaining that the juxtaposition of moral responsibility with bankers' complex, abstract business transactions seemed fertile ground for a satirical production.
 She continued her research by reading such titles as Barbarians at the Gate, a book focused on the 1988 leveraged buyout and subsequent collapse of RJR Nabisco.